Skip to main content

 Hormones act as master regulators, influencing the health and flexibility of your arteries.
 Consider estrogen in women and testosterone in men.
 These gonadal hormones play roles extending far beyond reproductive function.
 Estrogen, for instance, has been observed to promote vasodilation, the widening of blood vessels, which supports healthy blood flow.

 It also influences lipid profiles beneficially and possesses anti-inflammatory properties that protect the vascular endothelium, the inner lining of blood vessels.
-A reduction in estrogen, such as during and post-menopause, can lead to unfavorable shifts in these protective mechanisms.
+A reduction in estrogen, such as during perimenopause and post-menopause, can lead to unfavorable shifts in these protective mechanisms.

 Testosterone in men also contributes to vascular health.
 Adequate testosterone levels are associated with improved insulin sensitivity, reduced visceral adiposity, and beneficial effects on lipid metabolism.
-Low testosterone, a condition often termed or andropause, has been linked to increased cardiovascular risk factors, including and endothelial dysfunction.
+Low testosterone, a condition often termed hypogonadism or andropause, has been linked to increased cardiovascular risk factors, including metabolic syndrome and endothelial dysfunction.
 The precise mechanisms are complex, involving direct effects on vascular cells and indirect effects through metabolic pathways.

 Initial Biomarkers for Hormonal Cardiovascular Assessment